uppsala-university/uu-integration-biztalk/INT0014.identity.sp.adapter/INT0014.identity.sp.adapter/src/Files/INT0014_readme.txt

 prerequisites:

-There must be a SSO-key named sp2restpwd with the value <AWELLKEPTSECRET>
-There must be a MSMQ queue name IDENTITY-SP
+There must be a SSO-key named sp2restpwd with the value <AWELLKEPTSECRET> for the application INT0014.identity.sp.adapter There must be a MSMQ queue name IDENTITY-SP

 Bindings